HeQibin/TGraM/README.md

 # AIR-MOT

   The self-built AIR-MOT dataset can be downloaded from https://drive.google.com/drive/folders/1zfvhKOGmvZVWUgbE8l3LL9uude0bBg-O?usp=sharing.
-We have released 70 videos, and the rest will be available soon.
+We have released 70 videos.

 ## Paper